Shantanuprakash3/shantanuprakash3.github.io/projects.md

 ## 2013

 * Co-founded adhyayan.co, a project collaboration [portal](https://www.slideshare.net/secret/8WEY8QBTFBJ58A) for academicians, with my high school friends.
 As Indian tech startup ecosystem started gaining momentum, this was our attempt in getting involed.
 Initial research, product brainstorming, designed and developed MVP.
-We entered quite a few [b-plan/startup](https://timesofindia.indiatimes.com/business/india-business/Global-Entrepreneurship-Summit-held-at-IIT-Kharagpur/articleshow/28750090.cms) competitions during this time in hopes of raising enough money to pay for servers and marketing, reached finals in a few but couldn't win anything big.
-We thought we were short on time as 2nd years, and us studying in 4 different Universities in different cities didn't help.
+We entered quite a few [b-plan/startup](https://www.facebook.com/ecell.iitkgp/posts/shortlisted-entries-for-app-ideation-contest1-raviteja4145gmailcom-ges-id-49512-/10152575294578266/) competitions during this time in hopes of raising enough money to pay for servers and marketing, reached finals in a few but couldn't win anything big.
+We thought we were short on time as 2nd years, and us studying in 4 different universities in different cities didn't help.

 -----